yoichiH01/QlikSenseQSRTablesColumns/README.md

 The application to check Qlik Sense PostgreSQL versions and all of the tables and columns in Qlik Sense QSR Database

 # Note
-Applicable for Qlik Sense versions: April 2018, June 2018, September 2018, November 2018 and February 2019
+Applicable for Qlik Sense versions: April 2018, June 2018, September 2018, November 2018, February 2019 and April 2019

 # Instruction
 Download the SenseQSRTablesColumns.qvf file and open it from Qlik Sense Desktop or import it in QMC and open it on Hub(Qlik Sense Server)